 Join a support group for BPD family members.
 Meeting with others who understand what you’re going through can go a long way.
 If you can’t find an in-person support group in your area, you may want to consider joining an online BPD community.

 Don’t neglect your physical health.
-Eating right, exercising, and getting quality sleep can easily fall by the wayside when you’re caught up in relationship drama.
+Eating healthfully, exercising, and getting quality sleep can easily fall by the wayside when you’re caught up in relationship drama.
 Try to avoid this pitfall.
 When you’re healthy and well rested, you’re better able to handle stress and control your own emotions and behaviors.

 Learn to manage stress.
 Getting anxious or upset in response to problem behavior will only increase your loved one’s anger or agitation.
 By practicing with sensory input, you can learn to relieve stress as it’s happening and stay calm and relaxed when the pressure builds.